 The details of the RALA Competence process may be found in the description of the RALA Competence procedure.

 For how long is a RALA Competence valid?

-The RALA Competence must be renewed once a year in the RALA online service, for which purpose the company will be issued its own user IDs.
-The company may also amend any of its corporate or reference details.
+The RALA Competence must be renewed once a year.
+The renewal is done in RALA’s online service, for which purpose the company will be issued its own user IDs.
+The company may at this time also amend any of its corporate or reference details.

-We will send out a reminder to renew the Competence three months before its expiry.
+We will send out a reminder to renew the Competence three months before it expires.